MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 ## Bug fixes for Device Fundamentals and WDTF test framework

-Certain bugs associated with DevFund tests were fixed, improving the WDK bring up experience.
+Bugs associated with DevFund tests were fixed, this change improves the WDK bring up experience.